 Note 2.
+Critical accounting judgements, estimates and assumptions

-Critical accounting judgements, estimates and assumptions and assumptions on historical experience and on other various factors, including expectations of future events; management believes to be reasonable under the circumstances.
+The preparation of the financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts in the financial statements.
+Management continually evaluates its judgements and estimates in relation to assets, liabilities, contingent liabilities, revenue and expenses.
+Management bases its judgements, estimates and assumptions on historical experience and on other various factors, including expectations of future events; management believes to be reasonable under the circumstances.
 The resulting accounting judgements and estimates will seldom equal the related actual results.
 The judgements, estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities (refer to the respective notes) within the next financial year are discussed below.